-In the Act, "premises" is defined as including "any place".
+In the Act, "premises" is defined as including "any place."
 Section 152 therefore prevents more than one premises licence applying to any place.
 But a single building could be subject to more than one premises licence, provided they are for different parts of the building and the different parts of the building can be reasonably regarded as being different premises.
-This approach has been taken to allow large, multiple unit premises such as a pleasure park, pier, track or shopping mall to obtain discrete premises licences, where appropriate safeguards are in place.
+This approach has been taken to allow large multiple unit premises, such as a pleasure park, pier, track or shopping mall to obtain discrete premises licences, where appropriate safeguards are in place.
 However, licensing authorities should pay particular attention if there are issues about sub-divisions of a single building or plot and should ensure that mandatory conditions relating to access between premises are observed.

 The Gambling Commission states that: "In most cases the expectation is that a single building/plot will be the subject of an application for a licence, for example, 32 High Street.
-But, that does not mean 32 High Street cannot be the subject of separate premises licences for the basement and ground floor, if they are configured acceptably.
+That does not mean 32 High Street cannot be the subject of separate premises licences for the basement and ground floor, if they are configured acceptably.
 Whether different parts of a building can properly be regarded as being separate premises will depend on the circumstances.
 The location of the premises will clearly be an important consideration and the suitability of the division is likely to be a matter for discussion between the operator and the Licensing Authority.
 However, the Commission does not consider that areas of a building that are artificially or temporarily separated, for example by ropes or moveable partitions, can properly be regarded as different premises."

-This Licensing Authority takes particular note of the Gambling Commission's Guidance to Licensing Authorities which states that: licensing authorities should take particular care in considering applications for multiple licences for a building and those relating to a discrete part of a building used for other (non-gambling) purposes.
-In particular they should be aware of the following:
+In accordance with the Gambling Commission's Guidance, this Licensing Authority will take particular care in considering applications for multiple licences for a building and those relating to a discrete part of a building used for other (non-gambling) purposes.
+This will include, in particular:

 - The licensing objective that seeks to protect children from being harmed by gambling.
 In practice that means not only preventing them from taking part in gambling, but also preventing them from being in close proximity to gambling.
-Therefore premises should be configured so that children are not invited to participate in, have accidental access to or closely observe gambling where they are prohibited from participating; - Entrances to and exits from parts of a building covered by one or more premises licences should be separate and identifiable so that the separation of different premises is not compromised and people do not "drift" into a gambling area.
-In this context it should normally be possible to access the premises without going through another licensed premises or premises with a permit; - Customers should be able to participate in the activity named on the premises licence.
+Therefore, premises should be configured so that children are not invited to participate in, have accidental access to, or closely observe gambling, where they are prohibited from participating; - Entrances to and exits from parts of a building covered by one or more premises licences should be separate and identifiable, so that the separation of different premises are not compromised, and people do not "drift" into a gambling area.
+In this context, it should normally be possible to access the premises without going through another licensed premises or premises with a permit;

+Customers should be able to participate in the activity named on the premises licence.